Toggle menu

 • property newly constructed or subject to repair

-• unoccupied due to the person having gone to live in a care home
+• unoccupied due to the person having gone to live in a care home, hospital or nursing home

-• the unoccupied home of a deceased tax payer (certain conditions apply)
+• the unoccupied home of a deceased tax payer (time limited to 6 months from date of probate or letters of administration)

 • prohibited by law from being occupied